 - 2 garlic cloves, minced

-- Pour 1 cup of water in to the Instant Pot.
+- Pour 1 cup of water into a 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker.
 Place trivet inside and put the sweet potato pieces on top of the trivet.
 Close the lid and set pressure release valve to sealing.
 Press the "Pressure Cook" or "Manual" button and set timer for 8 minutes.

 - Once the cooking cycle has completed, quick release the pressure.
 Open the lid, and carefully transfer the cooked sweet potatoes to a large bowl, cover with a lid or plate, and set aside.
 Pour the water out of the inner pot and dry completely with a paper towel.